Apple Pulls 'The New York Times' From Its App Store In China

 "For some time now the New York Times app has not been permitted to display content to most users in China and we have been informed that the app is in violation of local regulations.
 As a result, the app must be taken down off the China App Store.
 When this situation changes, the App Store will once again offer the New York Times app for download in China."

-Sainz did not elaborate on what legal standard was applied to warrant the removal of the news apps, but the Times suggested it was under 2016 regulations issued for mobile apps:
+Sainz did not elaborate on what legal standard was applied to warrant the removal of the news app, but the Times suggested it was under 2016 regulations issued for mobile apps:

 "The regulations say apps cannot 'engage in activities prohibited by laws and regulations such as endangering national security, disrupting social order and violating the legitimate rights and interests of others.'
 The cyberspace administration says on its website that apps also cannot publish 'prohibited information."

 Over the years, numerous publications have faced blackouts in China, including Bloomberg, Time and The Economist.
-Users in China sometimes use software to circumvent the government's firewall to surf the web and access blocked sites.
+Users in China sometimes use software to circumvent the government's firewall to surf the Web and access blocked sites.

 For tech companies, China is a massive, lucrative market and a major manufacturing hub, but operations there are tricky.
 Sites such as Facebook, Twitter and Google have been restricted.
 Apple's own iBooks and iTunes Movies were blocked, as well, not long after they were introduced.